 xcopy aero "corrupt theme" /i

 7. Your corrupt theme may have had multiple .theme files with different names.
 The default Windows theme, i.e. aeros only has one aeros.theme file.
 You’ll have to give it the name of the .theme file you had applied before things happened.
-Let’s say out of the two corrupt theme files you had applied the one named corrupt theme 01.theme.
+Let’s say you applied the one named corrupt theme 01.theme.
 Now to copy and rename the .theme files, use the following command.

 copy aero.theme "corrupt theme 01.theme"